Blow Out: Reception

+Critical response

-Blow Out opened on July 24, 1981 to positive reviews from critics, including several that were ecstatic.
+Blow Out opened on July 24, 1981, to positive reviews from critics, including several that were ecstatic.
 In The New Yorker, Pauline Kael gave the film one of her few unconditional raves:

-De Palma has sprung to the place that Robert Altman achieved with films such as McCabe & Mrs. Miller and Nashville and that Francis Ford Coppola reached with The Godfather films—that is, to the place where genre is transcended and what we're moved by is an artist's vision...it's a great movie.
+De Palma has sprung to the place that Robert Altman achieved with films such as McCabe & Mrs. Miller and Nashville and that Francis Ford Coppola reached with The Godfather films—that is, to the place where genre is transcended and what we're moved by is an artist's vision ... it's a great movie.
 Travolta and Allen are radiant performers.

 Roger Ebert's four-star review in the Chicago Sun-Times noted that Blow Out "is inhabited by a real cinematic intelligence.
-The audience isn't condescended to...we share the excitement of figuring out how things develop and unfold, when so often the movies only need us as passive witnesses."
-Review aggregator website Rotten Tomatoes gives the film a rating of 87% based on 60 reviews, with an average grade of 7.80/10.
+The audience isn't condescended to ... we share the excitement of figuring out how things develop and unfold, when so often the movies only need us as passive witnesses."
+Both Ebert and fellow critic Gene Siskel recommended it on its original run (and with the former putting it as part of his list of their "Buried Treasures" in a 1986 episode of At the Movies).
+Review aggregator website Rotten Tomatoes gives the film a rating of 89% based on 61 reviews, with an average grade of 7.90/10.
 The critical consensus reads, "With a story inspired by Antonioni's Blowup and a style informed by the high-gloss suspense of Hitchcock, De Palma's Blow Out is raw, politically informed, and littered with film references".
+Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.